 The structure of a thesis prospectus:

-An honors thesis in Egyptology or Ancient Western Asian Studies is a substantial piece of research with some degree of originality that demonstrates the student's ability to frame an appropriate question and deal critically with the range of original and secondary sources.
+An honors thesis in Egyptology or Assyriology is a substantial piece of research with some degree of originality that demonstrates the student's ability to frame an appropriate question and deal critically with the range of original and secondary sources.
 A thesis prospectus is a short analytical document consisting of several parts.
 It will normally include a concise and focused research question; a justification for that question that demonstrates familiarity with previous research on the topic; a project description that includes a discussion of the types of evidence available and appropriate to answering the proposed question; a discussion of methods of collecting and analyzing that evidence; a conclusion that returns to the research question and assures the reader that the project will add value to our understanding of the topic; and a bibliography.
 The prospectus will ordinarily be in the range of 5-7 pages in length, exclusive of bibliography.
 The prospectus will include proper citations throughout.

 Determination of whether or not a student may pursue the proposed project will be made on review of the prospectus by the readers and department chair.
 Prospectuses will be evaluated on the following scale: